 The landscape in this part of Arizona has few trees and even less water.

-It has lots of jagged rocky hills that rise from the desert floor like turtle heads coming up out of their shell.
-The tallest vegetation, for miles, is the saquaro cactus that we first began seeing as our Arizona state highway took us from higher cooler elevations down to the torrid desert floor.
+It has jagged rocky hills that rise from the desert floor like turtle heads coming up out of their shell.
+The tallest vegetation, for miles, is the saquaro cactus that we first began seeing as our Arizona state highway takes us from higher cooler elevations down to the torrid desert floor.

-The saquaro, this morning in Fountain Hills Park,still look like banditos and some only have one arm and one six shooter pointed at me on my stroll.
+The saquaro, this morning in Fountain Hills Park, look like banditos and some only have one arm.
+One has his six shooter pointed at me.

 Fountain Hills is a sleepy bedroom community not far from Phoenix, a place to escape the rigorous winters of the East coast and Midwest, a place to leave big urban centers for roadrunners in your front yard and sometimes temperamental rattlers.

-This man made lake, with its world famous water feature. makes a good quiet place to stroll as the sun comes up this morning and lets me see more of it.
-The fountain used to be the tallest man made geyser in the world till some prince in Dubai wanted to make his new number 1 geyser and made it happen.
+This man made lake, with its world famous water feature. makes a good quiet place to stroll as the sun comes up.
+The fountain used to be the tallest man made geyser in the world till some prince in Dubai wanted to make a new number 1 and made it happen in his back yard..

-This morning, the sun is coming up fast.
+This morning, the sun rises fast.
 Palm trees stand like men in lime jackets on an airplane runway waving flashlights at the sun as it docks into its assigned gate.